ioccc-src/winner/2006/sloane/README.md

 ```

 We recommend the alt version so that you can see what this looked like back in 2006.
-If you wish to see the original faster version see [original
+If you wish to see the original faster version see [Original
 code](#original-code) below.